JeasunLok/JeasunLok/README.md

 ### Hi!
 Welcome to the profile of JeasunLok! 👋

 🔬 A student from School of Geography and Planning, Sun Yat-Sen University.
-I am now pursuing B.S in Geographic Information Science and ready to pursue PhD in Cartography and Geographical Information System.
+I am now pursuing PhD in Cartography and Geographical Information System.

 💬 Reach out to me via [email](mailto:luojsh7@mail2.sysu.edu.cn) if you'd like to communicate with me!

+🙌 [Here](https://jeasunlok.github.io/) is my personal homepage if you want to learn about me!

 :point_right: Some works are being updated!